 A few articles ago we have already provided you with a better understanding of business intelligence and its most efficient practices.
 One of them was devoted exactly to using special tools.
-We didn’t go too deep into details, but now it is time to cover the topic of best data analytics and bi tools.
-So, here is a list of the best BI tools you can take advantage of.
+We didn’t go too deep into details, but now it is time to cover the topic of best data analytics BI tools.
+So, here is a list of the best data analytics BI tools you can take advantage of.
 Take a closer look — there are eight of them, so you will easily find something which will meet all your needs and requirements.

 When it comes to the best business intelligence software, Tableau is probably the first tool that comes to mind.
 And that’s logical!
 First of all, Tableau offers an amazing variety of products.
 It has a desktop, mobile, and embedded versions, is available online, and so on.
 The products can be used both by individuals and teams.
 Apart from this, Tableau is suitable for numerous industries, and its website provides enough examples and explanations regarding this.

 The support here is great — there are a lot of manuals, videos, and guides, and you can always ask the community to help you.
-Even live trainings are available!
+Even live training is available!
 The pricing for Tableau varies, but you can always try it for free to make sure it is the tool you were looking for.

 2. Microsoft Power BI

-Microsoft Power BI is also considered to be one of the best data analytics tools.
+Microsoft Power BI is also considered to be one of the best data analytics BI tools.
 You can use it on your desktop or mobile gadget, the embedded version is offered too.
 Regarding the learning process, there are more than enough things to explore: videos, articles, etc. We found no options for live training, but you can always go for webinars or ask your question to the community.